runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 In general, grammars can be rewritten to remove unwanted parses.
 However, in K, the grammar specification and AST generation are intrinsically linked, so we discourage this approach.
-You will still learn how to do this in K towards the end of this lesson.
-Now we continue with showing you how to explicitly specify the relative precedence of operators in different situations in order to resolve the ambiguity.
+You will still learn how remove unwanted parses in K towards the end of this lesson.
+Now we continue with showing you how to explicitly express the relative precedence of operators in different situations in order to resolve grammar ambiguity.

 Recall that in C, `&&` binds tighter than `||`, meaning that it has higher precedence, meaning additionally that the expression `true && false || false` has only one valid AST: `(true && false) || false`.

-Consider, then, the third iteration on the grammar of Boolean expressions (`lesson-04-a.k`):
+Consider, then, the third iteration on the grammar of Boolean expressions and save the code below in file `lesson-04-a.k`:

 ```k
 module LESSON-04-A